Net Metering for Solar Arrays

 For customers who generate their own electricity using small-scale solar energy systems known as solar arrays, net metering measures both the electricity you buy from MGED and the excess electricity you produce using your own energy system which is sent back through the department’s meter.
 Net metering means that our meter will record both amounts and you will be billed for the “net” amount or difference between what was delivered by MGED and what was sent to MGED.
 We will not meter the total amount produced by your energy system, most of which will be used inside your home.

 For example, if a customer with a 2000 Watt solar array generates 300 kWh in July but only uses 200 kWh during those solar production hours, then 100 kWh will be sent backward through the meter to MGED lines.
-If that customer also uses 600 kWh in their home that month which came from MGED (forward through the meter) when more power was needed – i.e. in the evening – the bill will show charges for 600 kWh and a credit for the excess 100 kWh at the full retail value.
-The net result will be a net billing amount for 500 kWh.
+If that customer also uses 600 kWh in their home that month which came from MGED (forward through the meter) when more power was needed – i.e. in the evening – the bill will show charges for 600 kWh and a credit for the excess 100 kWh at the wholesale energy value.

-To learn more about net metering as an MGED customer read our Guide to Solar Generation & Net Metering.
+To learn more about net metering as an MGED customer and apply, download our Guide to Solar Generation & Net Metering.

 Steps to connect a Solar Array for Net Metering